-You'll get a better sense of your potential attendees.
-Every group or Meetup has their own culture built in, like how to participate and how formal it is.
-You'll learn a lot if you take your time to meet people, learn their interests and see what the group is all about.
+You’ll get a better sense of your potential attendees.
+Every group or Meetup has its own culture built-in, like how to participate and how formal it is.
+You’ll learn a lot if you take your time to meet people, learn their interests, and see what the group is all about.

 Before Dylan Schiemann started HalfStack Conferences, he ran his own Meetup.
 He was never really fond of the way conferences would abruptly approach him and ask for member information.

 Dylan said, "Meetup organizers usually get bombarded with people who are like, “Give me all of your attendees, and I’ll give them a promo code.”

 So when he created his own conference he decided to flip the script.
 He said, "Instead, we reach out to the Meetups and we say, “We’re creating this event.
 We’d like to list you as a sponsor because we want to promote your community and your group."

 ?
 What's In A Partnership

 Dylan offers the organizers of the Meetup free tickets to attend, a couple of tickets to raffle off, and then a promo code for other people in the group to sign up.

 For all 7 HalfStack events you’ll see at least 5–10 local Meetup groups on the sponsor list.
 By partnering with these Meetups, it provides a place for your conference attendees to find year-round communities to be a part of after your event has ended.

 We’re trying to reward people for taking the effort to have a Meetup group, organize it, and sustain it.
 We want to recognize them and help grow that community, not replace it.

 It's no secret that having the support of local Meetup organizers will give your conference more credit within the community.
 It's important to take the time to build a relationship and help them as much as they help you.